formalsec/wasp/ECOOP2022_AE_Submission_Document.md

   -S ../collections-c-for-gillian/for-gillian/test-utils/ --ignore-undef
 ```

-To execute only the `array` category.
+to execute only the `array` category.
 Analogously, one may
 individually execute the other categories by pointing the
-above command to the other directories in
+above command to their corresponding directories in
-`../collections-c-for-gillian/for-gillian/normal/`.
+`../collections-c-for-gillian/for-gillian/normal/`; by
+replacing `array` in the first line with the name of the
+category.

 Lastly, the execution time for Gillian-C reported in the
 table is the one outputted by the `time` command.

 #### Table 3

-To obtain the results from Table 3 for WASP run the following
+To obtain the results from **Table 3 for WASP** run the following
-command:
+commands:

 ```sh
 cd /home/wasp/Collections-C